Feedback Insertion-Deletion Codes: Lower bound on

 \begin{remark} We remark that the non-algebraic numbers are dense within the set of real numbers, meaning that we can approximate any real number arbitrarily close within the non-algebraic numbers. \end{remark}

-\textbf{Encoding procedure:} At the $i$th moment Alice checks whether the center of the true segment lies in $[0,\frac{1}{2})$.
-In this case she transmits the symbol $c_i=0$ over the channel, otherwise she transmits $c_i=1$.
-Once she observes the channel outputs $\y_i$ of length $n_i$, Alice modifies the length of all segments in the following manner.
-She runs over symbols of $\y_i=(y_{i,1},\ldots,y_{i,n_i})$ from left to right.
-If $\y_i$ is the empty string, then she proceeds with transmitting the next symbol.
+\textbf{Encoding procedure:} At the $i$th moment the sender checks whether the center of the true segment lies in $[0,\frac{1}{2})$.
+In this case the encoder transmits the symbol $c_i=0$ over the channel, otherwise the encoder transmits $c_i=1$.
+The sender observes the channel outputs $\y_i$ of length $n_i$ and modifies the length of all segments in the following manner.
+The sender runs over the symbols of \\ $\y_i=(y_{i,1},\ldots,y_{i,n_i})\in \{0,1\}^{n_i}$ from left to right.
+If $\y_i$ is the empty string, then the next symbol is transmitted.
 Otherwise, if $y_{i,j}=0$, then the length of all segments, that entirely lie inside $[0,\frac{1}{2})$, is enlarged by a factor of $\beta$.
 The length of segments that lie entirely in $[\frac{1}{2},1]$ is shrunk by the factor $\alpha$.
 There could be a segment that contains the point $\frac{1}{2}$ (not as its endpoint).
 Let $x$ be the length of this segment.
 Then $x$ can be represented as $x=x_0+x_1$, where $x_0$ is the length of part of the segment, which lies in $[0,\frac{1}{2})$.
 Then the length of this segment is updated from $x$ to $\beta x_0 + \alpha x_1$.
-If $y_{i,j}=1$ is received, Alice shrinks the segments left to the point $\frac{1}{2}$ by a factor of $\alpha$ while increasing the segments right to it by a factor of $\beta$.
+If $y_{i,j}=1$ is received, the encoder shrinks the segments left to the point $\frac{1}{2}$ by a factor of $\alpha$ while increasing the segments right to it by a factor of $\beta$.
 Compared to the case $y_{i,j}=0$ the roles of $\alpha$ and $\beta$ are just swapped.
-During the transmissions the length of the segments changes according to the algorithm, however, the order of the segments remains unaltered.
-In total, Alice makes $n_i$ such updates after the $i$th transmission.
+During the transmissions the lengths of the segments change according to the algorithm, however, the order of the segments remains unaltered.
+In total, the sender makes $n_i$ such updates after the $i$th transmission.
 It can be readily seen that the total length of all segments is always $1$.
-The algorithm is designed to increase the length of the true segment such that it contains the point $\frac{1}{2}$ after the last transmission. \begin{remark} The complexity of this encoding algorithm is $\Theta(Mn)$.
-However, it is clear from the description that to follow the encoding algorithm, it suffices for Alice to modify the length of only three segments $L(i), T(i)$ and $R(i)$. \end{remark}
+The algorithm is designed to increase the length of the true segment such that it contains the point $\frac{1}{2}$ after the last transmission.

+The complexity of this encoding algorithm is $\Theta(Mn)$.
+However, it is clear from the description that to follow the encoding algorithm, it suffices for the encoder to modify the length of only three segments $L(i), T(i)$ and $R(i)$.
+Thus, the complexity can be reduced to $\Theta(n)$.